*Please note: we are not lawyers and this is not legal advice.

 (v) Guarantee that the specific accessible guest room reserved through its reservations service is held for the reserving customer, regardless of whether a specific room is held in response to reservations made by others.

-Need help making your website WCAG 2.1 compatible?
+Need help making your website WCAG 2.1 accessible?

 Looking for more resources on website accessibility?